-Before I start with the mathematics part of Golden Ratio let’s talk about why golden ratio and gestalt psychology is important in design.
+Before I start with the mathematics behind the Golden Ratio, let’s talk about why the Golden Ratio and Gestalt psychology are important in design.

-Human mind is a complex structure.
-We only see things that are logic based and make sense to the brain.
-Gestalt is a form Psychology with a focus on the cognitive behaviour.
-Designers only focus on the perception of the visual aspect of this, especially the theory that the whole is greater than the sum of each part.
-Applying this theory to design creates unity with a piece.
+The human brain is a complex structure.
+We see things that are logic-based and that make sense to the brain.
+Gestalt psychology explores our cognitive behaviour.
+Designers borrow from its study of perception and visuality, especially the theory that the whole is greater than the sum of the parts.
+Applying this theory to design helps create unity within a piece.

-In lay man’s language, if we see a tail, paws, fur, a body, a collar, ears, whiskers and nose our brain automatically registers it as a Dog.
+In common parlance, if we see a tail, paws, fur, a body, a collar, ears, whiskers and a nose, our brain automatically registers it as a dog.

-The Gestalt Effect highlights the ability of the brain to join parts and make a whole structure out of it.
+Our brain has the ability to join parts and make a whole structure out of it.
 This helps us in identifying shapes of an abstract logo.

-Proportion and Symmetry are critical factors when it comes to eye-pleasing design or even facial attractiveness.
-Most sci-fi & mystery genre of movies and novels make use of this Golden Ratio and the ‘Fibonacci Sequence’ (which is very different from Golden Rule).
+Proportion and symmetry are critical factors when it comes to creating any eye-pleasing design.
+Many sci-fi and mystery movies and novels make use of the Golden Ratio and the ‘Fibonacci Sequence’.

-Well, to go on I could write how amazing patterns Golden Ratio can produce or awe you with the fact that even God has his maths right and incorporated Golden Ration also known as Phi (as the Greek letter) which equals to 1.618 in all of nature.
+Golden Ratio can help us produce amazing patterns.
+God has got his math right and Everything beautiful is guided by the number of the Golden Ratio, also known as Phi (the Greek alphabet) which equals to 1.618 in all of nature.

 Before we jump into the amazing Golden Ratio and its incorporation in our logo with all its fantastic features, let us dig deep into the ‘Fibonacci Sequence’.

-Why know such a hard to pronounce word and its meaning?
-All because to understand the origin of Golden Ratio, this has to be known from the core.
+Why know such a fancy-sounding word and its meaning?
+Because the Fibonacci sequence is connected to understand the origin of Golden Ratio; this one has to be known from the core.

 Fibonacci Sequence is simply a set of numbers that starts with a zero or a one, followed by one, and then proceeds based on the rule that each number (called a Fibonacci number) is equal to the sum of the former two numbers.

-Now again if we take this sequence and begin to divide each number by its former number we get another pattern-
+Now, if we take this sequence and begin to divide each number by its former number, we get another pattern:

-As the number gets larger, the answers start to approximate the same number i.e. 1.618.
-The numbers get consecutive no matter how high up the sequence you go.
+As the number gets larger, the answers start to approximate the same number, i.e., 1.618.

-It is this number, the proportion that draws any two consecutive numbers in the Fibonacci Sequence, that we commonly refer to as “The Golden Ratio”.
+It is this number, the proportion, that connects any two consecutive numbers in the Fibonacci Sequence.
+It is commonly referred to as the Golden Ratio.

 The Divine Proportion aka Golden Ratio

-To take the ratio one step further, we can derive a rectangle where side x is equal to 1 and side x+y is equal to 1.618, known as Golden Rectangle.
+To take the ratio one step further, we can draw a rectangle where side x is equal to 1 and side x+y is equal to 1.618.
+Such a rectangle is known as Golden Rectangle.

-In the above picture, both the large and small rectangle (i.e. the Yellow square + the Green rectangle) and the green rectangle alone can be considered Golden Rectangles as they share the same 1:1.618 ratio.
+In the above figure, both the large and the small rectangle (i.e. the yellow square + the green rectangle), as well as the green rectangle alone can be considered Golden Rectangles because they share the same 1:1.618 ratio.

-We can witness these patterns in plants, ferns, waves, nautilus shell, the proportions of the human body and even in the spiral shape of the galaxies.
-In fact we attribute greater beauty to those whose faces more closely exhibit these attributes because it seems pleasing to our eyes.
+We can witness these patterns in plants, ferns, waves, nautilus shell, the human body and even in the spiral shape of the galaxies.
+In fact, we attribute greater beauty to those whose faces most closely exhibit these attributes because these faces appear to be pleasing to our eyes.
 This ratio is so vividly present in the natural world that it has come to be known as the Divine Proportion.

-We are not only surrounded by Golden Ratio but it is also aesthetically pleasing, incredibly strong and well balanced.
-Even in the early era, humans have used this amazing procedure to create and build some of the treasured artefacts that remain intact even today.
+We are not just surrounded by the Golden Ratio; we find it aesthetically pleasing and well balanced.
+Humans have always used this magic number to create and build some of the most treasured artefacts ever.

 Many famous artists even made sure to incorporate Golden Ratio in their paintings to make sure that they looked attractive and did not pose out any misbalance.